-- a four inch diameter connector to go onto the API with a locking mechanism (for example, cam locks) to hold it firmly in place - an outlet at the bottom of the connector in the six o'clock position into a small bore hand controlled isolation valve/tap - a flexible pipe to go from the isolation valve to inside the fill opening of the container when it is sitting on the floor.
-The pipe must be of suitable material for low flash petroleum products and be of a diameter which just fits inside the container fill opening
+- a four inch diameter connector to go onto the API with a locking mechanism (for example, cam locks) to hold it firmly in place - an outlet at the bottom of the connector in the six o'clock position into a small bore hand controlled isolation valve/tap - A flexible pipe to go from the isolation valve to inside the fill opening of the container when it is sitting on the floor.
+The pipe must be of suitable material for low flash petroleum products and be of a diameter which just fits inside the container fill opening.

-The assessor will check that the existence of a suitable collection container for each Inspection Technician can be demonstrated.
+The assessor will check that the existence of a suitable collection container can be demonstrated.
 The container must be metallic and have an earth fly lead and clip that can be easily attached to the earthing pin.
-From 1 May 2016, assessors will check that a container for SLPS inspections on vehicles/ trailers used to carry petrol or ethanol incorporates a number of additional safety features and that there is a suitable product transfer device.
+Assessors will check that a container for SLPS inspections on vehicles/ trailers used to carry petrol or ethanol incorporates a number of additional safety features and that there is a suitable product transfer device.